aksommerville/deadweight/README.md

 - [ ] Modals.
 - - [ ] Game over.
 Success only.
 Game will not be loseable.
 - [ ] 3 side quests.
+- [ ] Switch to turn off the knives, south of frontdoor, so you don't have to do that first loop more than once.
 - [ ] NPCs with helpful dialogue.
 - [ ] Proper graphics.
 - [ ] Earthquake something off the edge, it stops responding, good.
 But you should be able to earthquake it back toward the action, at least.